Thursday, August 14, 1969

 AlbumSome of the songs worked on during this session were first released on the "Abbey Road" LP

-A first attempt at mixing the “Abbey Road” medley (named “The Long One” or “Huge Melody” at this stage) had been done on July 30, 1969.
-Since this date, all songs composing the medley had received various overdubs.
-On this day, in a twelve hours session (from 2:30 pm to 2:30 am), those songs were mixed, edited and crossfaded.
+A first attempt at mixing the “Abbey Road” medley (referred to at this stage as “The Long One” or “Huge Melody“) had been made on July 30, 1969.
+Since then, all the songs forming the medley had received various overdubs.
+On this day, during a twelve-hour session from 2:30 pm to 2:30 am, these songs were mixed, edited and crossfaded.

-The first task of the day was to create stereo mixes for “Sun King / Mean Mr. Mustard” (two songs recorded as one track).
-Five attempts were made (numbered 20 – 24), remix 22 being deemed the best.
+The first task of the day was to create stereo mixes for “Sun King / Mean Mr. Mustard” (two songs recorded as one continuous track).
+Five mixes of Take 35 were made (numbered RS20 to RS24), all with ADT (artificial double-tracking) applied to the vocals.
+RS22 was considered the best and became the stereo release version.

 Time was then spent mixing “Maxwell’s Silver Hammer” (which is not part of the medley).
-An edit piece from Take 27 was mixed (named remix 37) and incorporated into remix 34 (done on August 12).
+An edit piece from Take 27 was mixed (labelled Remix Stereo 37) and incorporated into Remix Stereo 34, which had been made on August 12.

-“Maxwell’s Silver Hammer” was now completed.
-However, an edit done on August 25 would cut the instrumental introduction of the song.
+“Maxwell’s Silver Hammer” was now completed, although an edit made on August 25 would remove the song’s instrumental introduction.

-Thirteen mixes of “Polythene Pam / She Came In Through The Bathroom Window” (again, two songs recorded as one track) were then made, numbered from 20 to 32, remix 32 considered the best.
+Thirteen mixes of Take 40 of “Polythene Pam / She Came In Through The Bathroom Window” (again, two songs recorded as one track) were then made, numbered RS20 to RS32.
+John Lennon’s vocals on “Polythene Pam” were treated with ADT.
+Remix Stereo 32 was considered the best and served as the stereo release of the song.

-The crossfade of “You Never Give Me Your Money” into “Sun King / Mean Mr. Mustard” was attempted eleven times on this day, using the tape loops assembled by Paul McCartney on August 5.
-It would be perfected on August 21.
+The crossfade between “You Never Give Me Your Money” and “Sun King / Mean Mr. Mustard” was also attempted eleven times during this session, using tape loops assembled by Paul McCartney on August 5.
+This crossfade would be perfected on August 21.

-“Sun King / Mean Mr. Mustard” were then joined to “Polythene Pam / She Came In Through The Bathroom Window“, “by means of a hard edit, without the merest hint of a gap between the two“, as stated by Mark Lewisohn in “The Complete Beatles Recording Sessions“.
+Finally, “Sun King / Mean Mr. Mustard” was joined to “Polythene Pam / She Came In Through The Bathroom Window” “by means of a hard edit, without the merest hint of a gap between the two,” as noted by Mark Lewisohn in “The Complete Beatles Recording Sessions.”

 Mixing • Stereo mixing - Remix 20 from take 35